Can I Put a Big Couch in a Small Living Room? Experts Offer the 7 Dos and Don'ts of This Maximalist Look

 Which type of large sofa is best for small living room?

 Usually in small living rooms, every element should do double duty to make the room multifunctional.
-In that case, it's best to choose an L-shaped sofa that can be used for socializing with friends, and lounging.
+In that case, it's best to choose an L-shaped sofa or a sleeper sofa that can be used for socializing with friends, lounging or as a guest bed.
+Choose one with removeable seat cushions.
+If you want to use your living room as a primary bedroom, try a sofa bed with built-in storage units.

 Will a big couch make the small living room feel even smaller?